 Provision the VM-Series Firewall on an ESXi Server

-- Download the OVA file.Register your VM-Series firewall and obtain the OVA file from the Palo Alto Networks Customer Support web site.The file contains the base installation.
-After the base installation is complete, you will need to download and install the latest PAN-OS version from the support portal.
-This will ensure that you have the latest fixes that were implemented since the base image was created.
+- Download the OVA file.Register your VM-Series firewall and obtain the OVA file from the Palo Alto Networks Customer Support web site.The OVA file contains the base installation.
+After the base installation is complete, you must download and install the latest PAN-OS version from the support portal.
+This ensures that you have the latest fixes implemented since the base image was created.
 For instructions, see Upgrade the PAN-OS Software Version (Standalone Version).

-- Click theConfigurationtab and underHardwareclickNetworking.
-For each VM-Series firewall attached virtual switch, click onProperties.
+- Click theConfiguretab and viewVirtual Switches.
+For each VM-Series firewall attached a virtual switch, click onProperties.

-- ClickEdit Settingsand selectand setPoliciesSecurityPromiscuous Mode, MAC Address ChangesandForged TransmitstoAcceptand then clickOK.
+- ClickEdit Settings, select, and setPoliciesSecurityPromiscuous Mode, MAC Address ChangesandForged TransmitstoAcceptand clickOK.

 - Log in to vCenter using the vSphere client.
 You can also go directly to the target ESXi host if needed.

-- Browse to the OVA file that you downloaded in Download the OVA file, select the file and then clickNext.
-Review the templates details window and then clickNextagain.
+- Browse to the OVA file that you downloaded in 1 Select the file, and clickNext.
+Review the template’s details and clickNext.

-- Select the networks to use for the two initial vmNICs.
-The first vmNIC will be used for the management interface and the second vmNIC for the first data port.
-Make sure that theSource Networksmaps to the correctDestination Networks.
+- Select the networks to use for the two initial vNICs.
+The first vNIC is used for the management interface and the second vNIC for the first data port.
+Make sure that theSource Networksmap to the correctDestination Networks.

 - When the deployment is complete, click theSummarytab to review the current status.